annotation/text-fabric/tf/docs/about/background.md

-> In sociology, a tipping point is a point in time when a group - or a large number of group members — rapidly and dramatically changes its behavior by widely adopting a previously rare practice.
+> In sociology, a tipping point is a point in time when a group - or a large number of group members — rapidly and dramatically changes its behaviour by widely adopting a previously rare practice.

 > [Wikipedia](https://en.wikipedia.org/wiki/Tipping_point_(sociology))